iiic-iiita/bhacks2019/searching for team name/README.md

 The Student mess rebate portal was developed in order to simplify the tedious manual process of  request to save time and administration efforts using HTML5 & php web development and MySQL database connectivity as our college server only supports PHP and MYSQL.
 The current system for a student to apply for a mess rebate is tedious and time consuming.
 It includes a lot of undesirable paper work and goes through several hierarchical steps, right from application to approval.
 In an attempt to avoid this, our team proposed a solution: A web based application for MESS REBATE PORTAL.
 This application enables individual STUDENTS to apply for a mess rebate.

+## HOW TO RUN -

+1. INSTALL XAMPP
+2. RUN SQL CODE AFTER MAKING DATABASE NAME leaveapp
+3. COPY THE CODE TO htdocs/ folder inside xampp directory
+4. RUN xampp and switch 'ON' the PHP and SQL server.
+5. GO to localhost/searching for team name for login page (username - iec2017029, password - 123, email - iec2017029@iiita.ac.in, hostel - BH1,BH4 contains some data)
+6. For admin dashboard go to localhost/adminLogin.php (username - iec2017029, password - 123, email - iec2017029@iiita.ac.in, bh1 and bh4 contains some data)
+7. THAT'S IT :) , IT SOLVES THE PROBLEM.

 ## TEAM NAME - Searching for team name
 ### MEMBERS - Vishvajeet dhawale, Prateek